-6.7.
+6.6.
 Other effects to consider

-6.7.1.
+6.6.1.
 Effects of potential accidents or malfunctions

-The failure of certain works caused by equipment malfunctions, human error or exceptional natural events (e.g. earthquake, hurricane) could cause major environmental effects.
+The failure of certain works caused by equipment malfunctions, human error or exceptional natural events (e.g. earthquake, hurricane, submarine landslide) could cause adverse environmental effects.
 The proponent will therefore conduct an analysis of the risks of accidents and malfunctions, determine their effects, and present preliminary emergency response measures.

 Taking into account the lifespan of different project components, the proponent will identify the probability of potential accidents and malfunctions related to the project, including an explanation of how those events were identified, potential consequences (including the environmental effects as defined in section 5 of CEAA 2012), the plausible worst case scenarios for each accident and malfunction type and the environmental effects of these scenarios.
-The EIS will identify the measures to be put in place to prepare, prevent for and respond to all such scenarios (e.g. contingency and emergency procedures).
+The EIS will identify the measures to be put in place to prevent , prepare for, and respond to all such scenarios (e.g. contingency and emergency procedures).
 The EIS will also describe the existing mechanisms and arrangements with response organizations for emergency response within the spatial extent of the project.